Donald Trump's powerful new weapon for 2020: Democrats' progressive plan

 "If you start to see some more of these ground shifts in politics — veering toward renewables, veering toward addressing climate change — it's definitely bullish for these renewable energy companies and power providers," he said.
 "Some of those slow-money, long-time-horizon guys, the biofuels space and the renewables space are definitely interesting places to look."

-He said the more "forward-looking utilities" that are shifting away from fossil fuels could be winners if there is a continued focus on limiting climate change.
+He said the more "forward-looking utilities" that were shifting away from fossil fuels could be winners if there was a continued focus on limiting climate change.

 The Green New Deal is likely to have the biggest impact initially in California, New York and other blue states, especially those that already have big renewable energy targets.